ElektraInitiative/opensesame/doc/usecases/assigned/nextcloud_talk.md

 - **Further Requirements:**
   - Module is extensible such that new chat commands can be introduced later.
   - Commands are case-insensitive.
+  - Shortcuts with only writing the first letters of commands should work, too.